lukesmurray/use-slate-with-extensions/README.md

 ## Using existing slate plugins with SlateExtensions

-_The official withHistory plugin does not work with useSlateWithExtensions_.
-To use history with _useSlateWithExtensions_ `import withHistoryStable from useSlateExtension` and replace all instances of `withHistory` with `withHistoryStable`.
+**withHistory** now works with `useSlateWithExtensions`.
+I've left the code below to explain how a plugin might not work with `useSlateWithExtensions`.
 Read on to figure out how to make your own plugins work with _useSlateWithExtensions_.

 Most of the time you should be able to pass your existing plugins to _useSlateWithExtensions_ without any modification.